Trial beginning for man accused in Milwaukee officer's death

-MILWAUKEE, Wis.
-(AP) - A man accused in the fatal shooting of a Milwaukee police officer is going on trial.
+MILWAUKEE (AP) -- A man accused in the fatal shooting of a Milwaukee police officer is going on trial.

 Jordan Fricke is accused of killing 35-year-old Officer Matthew Rittner on Feb.
 6. The 17-year police veteran was helping to serve a search warrant for suspected illegal guns and drugs at a Milwaukee duplex when he was killed.

 Twenty-seven-year-old Fricke of Milwaukee is charged with four felonies, including first-degree intentional homicide and first-degree recklessly endangering safety.
-His jury trial starts Monday.
+A jury of 15 was selected Monday.
 He is jailed on $1 million bond.

 According to the criminal complaint, police announced their presence several times and said they had a warrant.
 Rittner made a hole in the door with a battering ram, and Fricke fired four rounds through that hole, striking Rittner in the chest.